pine64dev/PINE64-Installer/README.md

 ![screenshot settings](https://raw.githubusercontent.com/pine64dev/PINE64-Installer/master/screenshot4.png)
 - If "Eject on success" is ticked: After flashing or validating process, the app will try to automatically unmount or eject the MicroSD.
   - Occasionally, the MicroSD may be accessed by some other process running on your system, then, auto umount/eject may failed.
 Because of that, you may need to manually umount/eject.
-- If "Validate write on success" is ticked: After flashing process, the app will run a validation process.
+- If "Validate write on success" is ticked: After flashing process, the app will read back from the MicroSD and compare its final checksum with the previous flashing/writing checksum.
 - Download Location: This is where the downloaded image files stored.
 You can change to other directory or click on the most right button to access to the directory.
   - Remember where your previous download location because you might want to manually delete those old downloaded image files.
   - Default download location: